This information is for Northern Ireland only, if you live in England, Scotland or Wales please visit GOV.UK

 The NI Executive has amended the law from 15 June 2020 to reopen the housing market and allow activities relating to house moves to take place.

-The Department has produced a guidance document that provides important public health information to ensure that the re-opening of the housing market and key activities around this, such as viewing property, can happen safely.
+The Department has produced a guidance that provides important public health information to ensure that the re-opening of the housing market and key activities around this, such as viewing property, can happen safely.

 NI Housing Executive (NIHE)